giladaya/skip-tracer/README.md

+# Skip Tracer
+A draw-by-tracing web app for kids.

+# Usage
+This app is intended to be used on tablets because of their large screens.

+- Turn the screen brightness to the maximum
+- Browse to the app URL
+- Go full screen
+- Choose a drawing
+- Put a regular paper sheet on the tablet
+- Hold it in place using a large paper clamp
+- Draw
+- Use arrows to go to the next step
+- Rinse
+- Repeate

+# Development and Deployment
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>